PATIENT OPIOID CONTRACT

 Physical Side Effects

 Possible side effects include mood changes, drowsiness, dizziness, constipation, nausea and/or confusion.
 Many of these side effects, if they occur, gradually resolve over days to weeks.
 Constipation often persists and may require management with medications.
-If other side effects persist, trials of alternative opioids may be necessary, or opioids may need to be discontinued.
-You should not drive any vehicle or operate machinery while your dose is being increased or if the medication makes you drowsy.
+If other side effects persist, trials of alternative opioids may be necessary or opioids may need to be discontinued.
+You should not drive a care or other vehicle or operate machinery while your dose is being increased or if the medication makes you drowsy.
 The sedating effects of alcohol and other sedatives are additive with the side effects of opioids.
 It is strongly advised patients avoid alcohol while receiving opioid therapy.

 Physical dependence is an expected side effect of long-term use of opioids if they are prescribed on a daily basis.
 This means that if you take opioids continuously and stop them abruptly for any reason, you will experience a withdrawal syndrome.
 This syndrome often includes sweating, diarrhea, irritability, sleeplessness, runny nose, tearing, muscle and bone aching, and dilated pupils.
 To prevent these symptoms, medications must be taken regularly if physical dependence is present.
 When opioids are discontinued, they should be tapered under the supervision of your physician.
 Do not abruptly stop taking your prescription without consulting your physician.

-Addiction is present when an individual experiences loss of control over the use of medications, is constantly seeking drugs, and/or experiences adverse consequences as a result of drug use, yet continues to take the medication.
+Addiction is present when an individual experiences loss of control over the use of medications, is constantly seeking drugs, and/or experiences adverse consequences as a result of drug use yet continues to take the medication.
 Most patients who use opioids are able to take medications as prescribed on a scheduled basis.
-They do not seek other drugs when their pain is controlled, and experience improvement in the quality of life as a result of the opioid medications; thus they are NOT addicted.
+They do not seek other drugs when their pain is controlled, and experience improvement in the quality of life as a result of the opioid medications; thus, they are NOT addicted.
 Physical dependence does NOT indicate addiction.
-Individuals with a history of alcoholism or other drug addiction may be at increased risk for the development of addiction while using opioids.
+Individuals with a history of alcoholism or other drug addiction may be at increased risk for the development of addiction while using opioids, and are not suitable candidates for a controlled medication regimen to tret chronic pain.

 Tolerance to Medication